-Rapid Air technology is another name for the RUSH technology that was developed by APDS Development during the development of the Airfryer.
+Rapid Air technology is the name that Philips gave to the RUSH technology that was developed by APDS Development during the development of the Airfryer.
 RUSH stands for Radiant and UpStream Heating, which tells us something about the way heat is transferred.
 Distinctive about the technology is that heat is transferred with very high intensity, that heat is distributed over the food from all sides and that the heat can penetrate through a thick pile of food particles.

 Rapid Air technology

 Figure 1 shows a schematic overview of the ‘RUSH principle’.
 Radiant heat is coming from a heating element just above the food and convection heat is coming from a strong upwards moving air stream that flows through the open bottom of the food chamber.
 So heat comes from both sides and is totally focused at the food.
 All air is forced to pass over the food and heater surface by every circulation cycle, there is no idle air circulating around (like in a convection oven).
 The total air volume to be heated is limited and circulates inside the space where the heat is required.
 A special air guide profile on the bottom of the preparation room creates a optimized airflow pattern to distribute the air, loaded with heat energy, evenly over the bottom side of the food.

 This technology was created to mimic the effect of a deep fryer with air as a heat carrier instead of oil.
 Because oil can hold and transport much more heat per dm3 than air it takes much more air to transfer the same amount of heat.
 The rapid airflow inside an Airfryer transports the heat to all parts and sides of the food with high intensity.
 It can penetrate through a thick pile of food.
 The radiation from the heater, which is partly in the far infra red range, penetrates deep under the food surface.
 This combination caused a very high heat transfer rate and can create a cooking result that is comparable with deep frying.